I had a long engagement…

 That's right!
 I have found wedding planning overall to be totally stress free.

-Before inviting all my long lost girlfriends to be bridesmaids, I decided to wait and if we stayed re-connected after I saw this story on the Today show about a study which found that most couples were no longer in contact with their wedding party 15-20 years later — and all of the anchors said they do not talk to almost anyone who was in their wedding party anymore either.
+Before inviting all my long lost girlfriends to be bridesmaids, I decided to wait.
+I wanted to see if we stayed re-connected.
+I saw this story on the Today Show about a study which found most couples were no longer in contact with their wedding party 15-20 years later.
+All of the anchors said they do not talk to almost anyone who was in their wedding party anymore either.
 I held onto that segment.

 Are you planning a wedding or trying to save some $$$?
 Download our checklist for saving on a tight budget!